1979 SCCA/CART Indy Car Series

-The 1979 SCCA/CART Indy Car Series was the inaugural season for the CART Indy car series.
-It was the first national championship season of American open wheel racing sanctioned by CART.
+The 1979 SCCA/CART Indy Car Series was the inaugural Championship Auto Racing Teams (CART) American open wheel racing championship series.
 The season consisted of 14 races.
 Rick Mears was the national champion, and the rookie of the year was Bill Alsup.
 The 1979 Indianapolis 500 was sanctioned by USAC, but counted towards the CART points championship.
 Rick Mears won the Indy 500, his first of four victories in the event.

+Controversy

 The 1979 season was filled with controversy on and off the track.
 During the offseason, several Indy car owners broke off from USAC, and formed Championship Auto Racing Teams, a new sanctioning body to govern the sport of open wheel Indy car racing.
 USAC continued to sanction their Gold Crown Championship, resulting in two parallel national championships for 1979.
 The controversy over the first "split" in Indy car racing came to its first climax at the 1979 Indianapolis 500, when USAC rejected entries by certain CART owners.
 The owners won a court injunction to be allowed to race, and later, another controversy erupted, this time involving illegal wastegate exhaust pipes.

 The 1979 CART season was held through an arrangement such that it fell under the sanctioning umbrella of SCCA.
 This one-year, temporary arrangement was such that it would be formally recognized by ACCUS.

 With three wins, two poles, and 14 top tens (no finish worse than 7th), Rick Mears ran away with the inaugural CART championship title.
 Mears took a large points lead after winning the Indy 500, and never relinquished the top spot through the remainder of the season.
 Bobby Unser won six races, and finished second in points.